renovate-bot/khulnasoft-lab-_-vulx/docs/docs/target/filesystem.md

 ```

 ## SBOM generation
-Trivy can generate SBOM for local projects.
+Vul can generate SBOM for local projects.
 See [here](../supply-chain/sbom.md) for the detail.